 Genentech supports policies that:

 As state lawmakers have realized the importance of access to and coverage of biomarker testing, many are taking action.
 State legislation is starting to be introduced and signed into law.
 Genentech is excited to partner with stakeholders and policymakers to support broad access to biomarker testing.
-Since 2021, Arizona, Illinois and Louisiana have enacted new legislation to require coverage of comprehensive biomarker testing when supported by clinical guidelines and other medical and scientific evidence by state-regulated commercial plans and/or Medicaid.
+Since 2021, more than a dozen states have enacted new legislation to require coverage of comprehensive biomarker testing when supported by clinical guidelines and other medical and scientific evidence by state-regulated commercial plans and/or Medicaid.
 This landmark legislation paves the way for more patients to benefit from the promise of precision medicines and help improve health outcomes.